ozanMSFT/pytorch-wiki/The-Ultimate-Guide-to-PyTorch-Contributions.md

 <details>
 <summary><h3><b>Reporting Issues</b></h3></summary>
-If you happen to run into some unexpected behavior, you can help by creating an issue (if a similar one doesn't already exist on the tracker).
+If you happen to run into some unexpected behavior, you can help by creating an issue (if a similar one doesn't already exist on the <a href="https://github.com/pytorch/pytorch/issues">issue list</a>).
 Use the Bug Report template and supply as much information as you can, and any additional insights/guesses you might have.
+When reporting an issue, it's helpful to narrow down the problematic behavior to a minimal reproducible example.
 See <a href="Finding-or-Reporting-Issues">Finding or Reporting Issues</a> to get started.

 </details>

 <details>
-<summary><h3><b>Reproducing Issues</b></h3></summary>
+<summary><h3><b>Reproducing and Investigating Issues</b></h3></summary>
 Another valuable way to contribute is by <a href="https://github.com/pytorch/pytorch/labels/needs%20reproduction">reproducing open issues</a>.
-Sometimes the problematic behavior may be isolated to specific environments, repro'ing it helps developers identify the cause and troubleshoot faster.
+Sometimes the problematic behavior may be isolated to specific environments, or the reported issue is too broad.
+By repro'ing, you can add details about the problematic behavior, perhaps even further narrow it down towards a root cause, and offer your insights that can help developers to troubleshoot the problem.

 </details>